 Why is this healthier?
 Well, portion size for a start.
 If you have eaten an authentic one of these in Chicago, you will know just how huge they are.
 This is a good size for 4 people with a side salad.
 We also went pretty easy on the cheese to keep it lower in calories.

-Make the pizza dough according to the recipe, roll it out so that it is a little wider than the pan you are using.
-I used a 10 inch diameter spring-form cake tin and it worked perfectly.
-Put the dough in a greased tin and push the dough up the sides a little.
+- Roll it out so that it is a little wider than the pan you are using. we used a 10 inch diameter spring-form cake tin and it worked perfectly.
+Put the dough in the greased tin and push the dough up the sides a little.

-Put half your grated cheddar on the bottom and then top with the courgette and bell pepper.
+- Put 40 g Cheddar cheese on the bottom and then top with 0.5 Courgette (zucchini) and 0.5 Red bell pepper.

-Top with the marinara and then sprinkle with the extra cheese and the basil.
+- Top with 12 tablespoon Marinara and then sprinkle with 40 g Cheddar cheese and 4 tablespoon Fresh basil.